pmcgurk/FRIDGES/Documents/Report.md

 Since the RPi.GPIO library provides access to the GPIOs via Python, we thought it prudent to serve the dynamic content of our application from Python also.
 We will achieve this using the [Flask](http://flask.pocoo.org/) framework.
 Flask features a web server and a templating engine to allow us to write static HTML with wildcards that allow us to dynamically insert relevant data.
 Although none of us have had any experience with this technology before, we thought it was a natural fit and do not anticipate much trouble in utilizing it.
 ## Temperature Measurement
 ## Barcode Scanning
+### Barcode Scanning Library
+[Zbar](http://zbar.sourceforge.net/) is an open source barcode reading library that supports a wide range of barcode formats.
+It has Python bindings allowing us to read the barcodes in Python.
+### Identifying Products using the Barcode
+[Outpan](https://www.outpan.com/) is a web service that provides an API for identifying products from their GTIN.
+It is free to use and has a database of millions of products.
+We can make simple HTTP requests with the barcode we just scanned and get information such as the name of the product back.
 ## Touchscreen Interface

 ----